Bugsy Siegel: Early life

-The Bugs and Meyer mob
+The Bugs and Meyer Mob

-During adolescence, Siegel befriended Meyer Lansky, who applied a brilliant intellect to forming a small mob whose activities expanded to gambling and car theft.
-Lansky, who had already had a run-in with Charles "Lucky" Luciano, saw a need for the Jewish boys of his Brooklyn neighborhood to organize in the same manner as the Italians and Irish.
+During adolescence, Siegel befriended Meyer Lansky, who applied a brilliant intellect to forming a small mob whose activities expanded to illegal gambling and car theft.
+Lansky, who had already had a run-in with Charles "Lucky" Luciano, saw a need for the Jewish boys of his Brooklyn neighborhood to organize in the same manner as the Italians and the Irish.
 The first person he recruited for his gang was Siegel.

-He became involved in bootlegging within several major East Coast cities.
-He also worked as the mob's hitman, whom Lansky hired out to other crime families.
+Siegel became involved in bootlegging within several major East Coast cities.
+He also worked as a hitman whom Lansky hired out to other crime families.
 The two formed the Bugs and Meyer Mob, which handled hits for the various bootleg gangs operating in New York and New Jersey, doing so almost a decade before Murder, Inc. was formed.
 The gang kept themselves busy by hijacking the liquor cargoes of rival outfits, and were known to be responsible for the killing and removal of several rival gangland figures.
-Siegel's gang-mates included Abner "Longie" Zwillman, Louis "Lepke" Buchalter, and Lansky's brother, Jake; Joseph "Doc" Stacher, another member of the Bugs and Meyer Mob, recalled to Lansky biographers that Siegel was fearless and saved his friends' lives as the mob moved into bootlegging:
+Siegel's gang-mates included Abner "Longie" Zwillman, Louis "Lepke" Buchalter and Lansky's brother, Jake; Joseph "Doc" Stacher, another member of the Bugs and Meyer Mob, recalled to Lansky biographers that Siegel was fearless and saved his friends' lives as the mob moved into bootlegging:

 Siegel was also a boyhood friend to Al Capone; when there was a warrant for Capone's arrest on a murder charge, Siegel allowed him to hide out with an aunt.

-He first smoked opium during his youth and was involved in the drug trade.
-By age 21, he was making money, and flaunted it.
-He bought an apartment at the Waldorf Astoria Hotel and a Tudor home in Scarsdale, New York.
-He wore flashy clothes and participated in New York City night life.
+Siegel first smoked opium during his youth and was involved in the drug trade.
+By age 21, he was making enough money to purchase an apartment at the Waldorf Astoria Hotel and a Tudor home in Scarsdale, New York.
+He also wore flashy clothes and participated in New York City's night life.

 From May 13 to 16, 1929, Lansky and Siegel attended the Atlantic City Conference, representing the Bugs and Meyer Mob.
 Luciano and former Chicago South Side Gang leader Johnny Torrio held the conference at the Ritz-Carlton Hotel in Atlantic City, New Jersey.
-At the conference, the two men discussed the future of organized crime and the future structure of the Mafia crime families; Siegel stated, "The yids and the dagos will no longer fight each other."
+At the conference, the two men discussed the future of organized crime and the future structure of the Mafia families: Siegel stated, "The yids and the dagos will no longer fight each other."

 Marriage and family

 On January 28, 1929, Siegel married Esta Krakower, his childhood sweetheart.
 They had two daughters, Millicent Siegel (later Millicent Rosen) and Barbara Siegel (later Barbara Saperstein).
-He had a reputation as a womanizer and the marriage ended in 1946.
-His wife moved with their teenage daughters to New York.
+Siegel had a reputation as a womanizer and the marriage ended in 1946.